sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ### Folders structure
 There are for main folders:
 - [Demo]() : Contains the demo's collaboratory notebook.
 To execute it you have to download the dataset and the weights of experiment  [63](https://drive.google.com/open?id=1YhukDspQyyuwr2IPuGNrODqxUejys3Dq).
 - [Experiments](): Contains a folder for each one of the notebook's versions described above.
+Inside this folders you can find the corresponding notebook and fo
 - [Figures]()
 - [dataset-cfp]()